top of page

 CULTIVATED BLOOD STEM CELLS

-With help of the findings in research & repair, we are trying to grow genetically corrected induced pluripotent stem cells (iPSCs) of a patient with sickle cell anemia or Diamond-Blackfan anemia into a supply of healthy blood stem cells.
+With help of the findings in research & repair, we are trying to grow genetically corrected induced pluripotent stem cells (iPSCs) of a patient with sickle cell anemia or Diamond-Blackfan anemia syndrome into a supply of healthy blood stem cells.
 This way a patient can receive blood stem cells of their own (repaired) DNA that will match with their immune system for 100%.
 This reduces the risk of rejection between the body and the tranplanted blood stem cells and increases the probability to cure the patient.

 bottom of page